itsjoekent-archive/mr.ringer/README.md

 ## Contributing

-Check out [CONTRIBUTING.md](./CONTRIBUTING.md) for information on how to contribute and run the project locally.
+Check out the [contributing guide](./CONTRIBUTING.md) for information on how to run the project locally and submit a pull request.